VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 #### Velocity

 Every MIDI note also gets sent with a corresponding velocity message.
 If you strike a key hard, it'll send a higher velocity value, soft, lower.
-If the controller doesn't support this, typically the note will be sent with a velocity of 127 (the maxium value) on every note.
+If the controller doesn't support this, typically the note will be sent with a velocity of 127 (the maximum value) on every note.
 There's also a bit of strangeness where the note-off event (the release of a note) actually sends its own velocity as well.
 Typically, this is 0, though other values are possible.

 Not all instruments/plugins/software will respond to velocity, and some may respond in different ways.
-A piano emulation for example may actually try to replicate the different ways piano keys sound when hit with more or less power, while a drum sampler may only vary the volume or ignore velocity all together.
+A piano emulation for example may actually try to replicate the different ways piano keys sound when hit with more or less power, while a drum sampler may only vary the volume or ignore velocity entirely.

 #### Aftertouch